 Lake Tomahawk Loop is the frequently used .55 mile loop around Lake Tomahawk.
 Easier on the joints than pavement, the crushed granite trail is not open for bicycle traffic, but strollers and wheelchairs can navigate with ease.
 This trail has been around the longest, and passes a playground, assorted gardens, a picnic pavilion, benches and picnic areas, tennis courts, and the Lakeview Community Center.
 The South end of the loop crosses the dam, built by the WPA during the New Deal in 1933-35, and boasts a great view of the Seven Sisters mountain range.

 The Lake Tomahawk Loop Trail serves as the sweet end of the Greenway Challenge 10K lolipop course.
-The Valentine 5K Starts at the Park and Finishes with a loop around the trail [Feb 8, 2020 ].
+The Valentine 5K Starts at the Park and Finishes with a loop around the trail [Saturday closest to Valentine's Day].
 It's also the final half mile of the Mount Mitchell Challenge and Black Mountain Marathon held annually on the last Saturday in February.

 The Flat Creek Trail is approximately .5 miles long with the trailhead located behind the Primary School and traveling North until it connects to Cotton Avenue.
 The first section of the Flat Creek Trail is dedicated in honor of Emilee Russell.
 Emilee's Way honors a child from Black Mountain who died as a result of Rocky Mountain Spotted Fever, and was a frequent user of the Flat Creek Trail.

 The Flat Creek Trail is paved, level, and includes interpretive signage about streambank restoration.
 Plans for the Flat Creek Trail include the hope that it will continue North and connect to the Montreat Gate, at the north boundary of Black Mountain.